chainwayxyz/citrea-docs/developer-documentation/system-contracts/bitcoin-light-client.md

 # BitcoinLightClient

 Serves as a smart contract based light client for Bitcoin.
-For each new Bitcoin block, the block hash and the witness root is written into this contract.
+For each new Bitcoin block, the block hash and the witness root are written into this contract.
 This is done with a system transaction executed in the beginning of the first Citrea block that corresponds to the new Bitcoin block.

-You can find this contract in the address `0x31000...0001`, [here](https://explorer.testnet.citrea.xyz/address/0x3100000000000000000000000000000000000001).
+You can find this contract at address `0x31000...0001`, [here](https://explorer.testnet.citrea.xyz/address/0x3100000000000000000000000000000000000001).

 ## State Structure